-So when at the end of our 8-year full-time RVing phase, my husband and I looked for a place to settle, it had to be further south.
+So when at the end of our 8-year full-time RVing phase, my husband and I looked for a place to settle, it had to be farther south.
 That’s how we discovered the Arizona desert, an environment usually described as barren, waterless, and without vegetation.
-Considered dull, uninteresting, even unlivable due to extreme heat or cold, people wonder why others would choose to live in a city like Phoenix or Tucson.
+Considered dull, uninteresting, and even unlivable due to extreme heat or cold, people wonder why others would choose to live in a city like Phoenix.
 It’s simple, really.
 We are people who can bear the desert heat in summer better than the winter cold up north.
 Happily, we have been rewarded with these springtime experiences in the desert that rival fall leaf-peeping in the north.

 1. Relishing Simple Things At Home

 Springtime is when temperatures are ideal at home.
 Weatherspark, my favorite forecaster of average temperatures anywhere in the world, says that from March 1 to May 31, highs around Phoenix are 75 to 90 and lows are 55 to 70.
-Because it is also not humid but dry, it is about as perfect a climate as can be for people like us.
+Because it is also not humid but dry, it is about as perfect a climate as can be.
 It’s that time of the year when we turn on neither the air conditioner nor the heater.
 We simply open the windows to let fresh air in!

 It’s somewhat chilly air that wakes you up, giving you perfect mornings with your hot coffee, chocolate, or tea.
 A little later, it becomes a great time to putz around the garden, go around in a golf cart, and soak up bountiful vitamin D. The nights are also great for cocktails on the patio, another little walk with the dog, or for going out in style and comfort.